MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 This article explains how to install Machine Learning Server 9.2.1 on a standalone Linux server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-linux-offline.md).

-The installation path for Machine Learning Server is new: /opt/microsoft/mlserver/${VERSION}.
-However, if R Server 9.x is present, Machine Learning Server 9.2.1 finds R Server at the old path (/usr/lib64/microsoft-r/#{VERSION}) and replaces it with the new version.
-There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.2.1).
-An installation is either entirely 9.2.1 or an earlier version.

 > [!Note]
 > Although you can add Python support during Setup, script that calls functions from Python libraries must execute on [SQL Server 2017 Machine Learning Server with Python](https://docs.microsoft.com/sql/advanced-analytics/python/sql-server-python-service), or [Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md) in a Spark compute context.
 On Linux, you can run a web service that contains Python script, but web service execution is the only methodology we offer for Python on Linux in the 9.2.1 release.
 Additional capability for Python sessions and direct execution on Machine Learning Server for Linux is coming in subsequent releases.